linjing-lab/easy-pytorch/released_box/README.md

 ## advices

 - If users don't want to encounter *CUDA out of memory* return from *joblib.parallel*, the best solution is to download versions before v1.6.1.
-- If users have no plan to retrain a full network in tuning model, the best solution is to download versions after v1.8.0.
+- If users have no plan to retrain a full network in tuning model, the best solution is to download versions after v1.8.0 which support *set_freeze*.
-- If users are not conducting experiments on Jupyter, download versions v1.7.* will accelerate project and reduce redundancy.
+- If users are not conducting experiments on Jupyter, download versions after v1.7.* will accelerate *train_val* process and reduce redundancy.

 ## parameters